top of page

 📌 For extreme cases, can be given up to twice per day, then as needed.

-Giardia is a tiny intestinal parasite affecting both dogs and humans.
-Also known as Giardia duodenalis, Giardia lamblia, or Giardia intestinalis, it exists worldwide, feeding off the host and causing digestive disturbances, malabsorption, and weight loss.
+Giardia is a tiny intestinal parasite that can affect both dogs and humans.
+Known as Giardia duodenalis, Giardia lamblia, or Giardia intestinalis, it exists worldwide, feeding off the host and leading to digestive disturbances, malabsorption, and weight loss.

 ✔️ Contact with infected stool